 EaseLife 12" Sliding with Pull set

 List of 7 Best Barn Door Hardware Kits (Updated)

 1.SMARTSTANDARD 6.6 Foot J Shape Barn Door Hardware Kit

 The SMARTSTANDARD J Shape kit is ideal for those who want an affordable option but still maintain the quality.
 It’s easy to install and if you have any hang-ups, customer service and the instruction manual can guide you through the process.

 The finish of the components is done with powder-coating that will protect it from elemental damage.
-The door isn’t included in this kit, but it can hold up to a 220lb door with a 36in to a 40in door panel width and a panel thickness of 1 and 3/8in and 1 and 3/4in.
+The barn door isn’t included in this kit, but it can hold up to a 220lb barn door with a 36in to a 40in door panel width and a panel thickness of 1 and 3/8in and 1 and 3/4in.

 It come everything you'd want in a hardware kit like door stoppers and end caps.
 The components are made of thick steel and not of aluminum like many other kits so you are getting high-quality without the big price tag.